 Hardware sensors

 Sensors are used to control various physical parameters that can be used in control rules.
-Sensors are connected to the room controller by wire.
+Sensors are connected to the room controller by wire. (for this trial…no problem.
+Not sure though that the room controller is always going to be the best spot for the sensors especially if they are wired.
+The sensors can potentially be on the motor controller up on the blind?)

+There are no technical restrictions to have wireless sensors.
+We can add support for them in the later stages.

 Following sensors are necessary:

 Inner temperature sensor